JohnSnowLabs/langtest/README.md

 - Generate & run over 50 test types with 1 line of code
 - Test all aspects of model quality: robustness, bias, representation, fairness and accuracy
-- Automatically augment training data based on test results
+- Automatically augment training data based on test results (for select models)
-- Support for popular NLP libraries: Spark NLP, Hugging Face Transformers & spaCy
+- Support for popular NLP frameworks: Spark NLP, Hugging Face Transformers, OpenAI & spaCy
-- Support for popular NLP tasks: Named Entity Recognition and Text Classification
+- Support for popular NLP tasks: Question Answering, Text Classification & Named Entity Recognition

 ## How To Use